 Simone Biles wins a record 8th US Gymnastics title a full decade after her first

-Biles, now a 26-year-old newlywed considered perhaps the greatest of all time, posted an all-around two-day total of 118.40, four points clear of runner-up Shilese Jones.
-Florida junior Leanne Wong claimed third, bolstering her chances of making a third straight world championship team.

-Biles is all but assured of returning to the gym where she captured her first world title in 2013.
-Over the course of two electric nights at the SAP Center, she served notice that even after a two-year break following the Tokyo Olympics, in gymnastics there is the one referred to as the GOAT and there is everyone else.

-Biles became the oldest woman to win a national title since USA Gymnastics began organizing the event in 1963.
-Her eight crowns moved her past Alfred Jochim, who won seven between 1925-33 when the Amateur Athletics Union ran the championships and the events in men’s competition included rope climbing.
+Biles’ eight crowns moved her past Alfred Jochim, who won seven between 1925-33 when the Amateur Athletics Union ran the championships and the men’s competition included rope climbing.

 Yes, really.

-“I don’t think about numbers,” Biles said.
-“I think about my performance.
-And I think overall, I hit 8 for 8.
-I guess it’s a lucky number this year.”

 The sport has come a long way over the last century.
-No one has spent more time at the far end of the Bell curve than Biles, who has spent 10 years using her singular talents to push boundaries in more ways than one.
+No one has spent more time at the far end of the Bell curve than Biles, whose singular talents continue to push boundaries.

-Biles isn’t interested in that.
-Never has been.
-She finds repetition boring.
-She insists this time she’s doing it “for herself” and her markedly different approach to her job offers tangible proof she’s not lying.

-Rather than let the world in to her journey as she eyes a third Olympics, she’s kept most of her training under wraps, more interested in sharing glimpses of her life far away from the gym.
+She’s training smarter these days, her only real acquiescence to the miles she’s put on it for the last 20 years.
+While she remains one of the most visible active athletes in the Olympic movement, she’s making it a point not to let the world in on every single little thing as she eyes a trip to Paris next summer.

+Biles joked it’s because people are “nosy.”
+The reality is, she’d just like a little privacy.

 “I like to keep (my goals) personal, just so that I know what I’m aiming for,” Biles said.
 “I think it’s better that way.
 I’m trying to move a little bit differently this year than I have in the past.
 I think it’s working so far, so I’m going to keep it secretive.”